On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Introduction

-Interpreting the observational features of such flows is highly nontrivial due to the fact that mapping from rest-frame physics to the observer frame is profoundly altered by Lorentz transformations.
+Interpreting the observational features of relativistic plasma flows is highly nontrivial due to the fact that mapping from rest-frame physics to the observer frame is profoundly altered by Lorentz transformations.
 These distortions grow rapidly with bulk Lorentz factor, so that in super-relativistic flows a number of profound effects can be identified.
 These include patterns moving with superluminal speeds \cite{R1966,C1977}, relativistic beaming \cite{BK1979}, Doppler and $\Gamma$-boosting effects \cite{BBR1984}, and relativistic polarization-angle variations \cite{LPG2005,L2022}.
-A theory of magnetic fields in such flows must therefore incorporate both the intrinsic structure and variations of the field, as well as their observational signatures in super-relativistic regimes.
+A theory of magnetic fields frozen in such flows must therefore incorporate both the intrinsic structure and variations of the field, as well as their observational signatures in super-relativistic regimes.
+Observed variability in relativistic jets is commonly attributed to shocks, turbulence, magnetic reconnection, Doppler boosting, lighthouse effects, or geometric jet precession.
+These mechanisms invoke either intrinsic plasma dynamics or temporal changes in the orientation of the emitting region relative to the observer.
+Here, by contrast, we intentionally consider a stationary magnetic configuration in order to isolate the consequences of relativistic Lorentz mapping and quantify the observational bias it may introduce when inferring the intrinsic properties of relativistic outflows.
+The resulting variability emerges solely from the Lorentz transformation of a spatially structured magnetic field, which maps stationary magnetic structure in the co-moving frame into apparent temporal variability in the observer's frame.

+In relativistic plasma flows, a consistent description of magnetic fields must be formulated in terms of covariant electromagnetic quantities.
+While the concept of magnetic field lines is often employed as a visual aid in astrophysical and plasma applications, such representations do not constitute a fundamental description in relativistic regimes, particularly when the field structure is highly inhomogeneous and intrinsically relativistic, as in the case of relativistic jets.
+In such systems, the physically meaningful quantities are the components of the electromagnetic field tensor and their transformation between reference frames.
+Accordingly, we adopt a fully covariant formulation based on the electromagnetic field tensor $F^{\mu\nu}$.
+The analysis does not rely on any notion of field-line motion: all results follow directly from Lorentz transformations of the electromagnetic field tensor and the corresponding mapping of spacetime coordinates.

+While the Lorentz transformation of electromagnetic fields is formally straightforward, its implications for spatially extended and structured field configurations are nontrivial.
+In such systems, the mapping between spatial structure in the co-moving frame and spacetime coordinates in the observer frame can give rise to observable effects that have no direct analogue in point-like systems.
+This is illustrated by well-known relativistic effects: in addition to apparent superluminal motion, a related example is the Penrose-Terrell rotation \cite{Penrose1959,Terrell1959}, recently demonstrated in laboratory experiments using ultrafast optical techniques \cite{Hornof2025}.